 I’m pleasantly surprised at what a little gold paint can do to transform a plain, old flower pot.
 My new “gilty” pleasure is to gilt everything in sight, because the results are so brilliant in such a short period of time.
 With a bit of experimentation and some different textured pots, I think these gold-painted flower pots are the most expensive-looking transformation I have done!

 First, some background.
 Earlier this month I attended a blogging conference (SNAP!) and as part of the festivities, we were paired up with another to lavish her with gifts.
-I was lucky enough to have gifts bestowed to me from the talented Kari Byington who gave me her favorite gold spray paint.
+I was lucky enough to have gifts bestowed on me by the talented Kari Byington, who gave me her favorite gold spray-paint.
 The cap has a mirror-like finish and I thought if I could get that kind of shine, it would put the humble terracotta flower pot on a whole new level.
 I wasn’t hopeful about the results, knowing full well that terracotta’s porous clay and buffed texture would be pretty hard to get a glassy shine on.
 The results, however, were beautiful.